Lane-G-Smith/Discord-Bot-Vanilla-JS-GPT-4/README.md

         <br /><strong>Discord.js</strong>
     </td>
     <td align="center" height="108">
       <p align="center">A simple vanilla javascript Discord bot for interacting with the new language model GPT-3.5-Turbo by OpenAI.
-This bot can serve a variety of different functions by changing three simple lines of it's internal prompt.
-No coding skills required.
+This bot can serve a variety of different functions by changing three simple lines of its internal prompt.
+No coding skills are required.
       </p>
      </td>
    </tr>